NielDB/mongodb-sharded/README.md

 ### 1.2 Deployment

+To provision the hardware, you can create your own Kubernetes cluster on GKE or use one of the included files: `terraform/gkecluster.tf` or `scripts/createCluster.sh`.

 Using a command-line terminal/shell, execute the following (first change the password variable in the script "generate.sh", if appropriate):

     $ cd scripts